guibeira/blog/content/2025-10-11-datastore-emulator-en.md

 ### Conclusion and Next Steps

 The final result was a binary around 10 MB, much faster and significantly more efficient in both memory and CPU usage.
-I’m fully aware there’s still plenty of room for improvement — so if you’re into Rust and spot something, please open a PR!
+I’m fully aware there’s still plenty of room for improvement, so if you’re into Rust and spot something, please open a PR!

 Given what we had before, I’m really happy with the outcome.

-A major next step toward feature parity is implementing HTTP endpoints, which would make it easier for web clients such as [dsadmin](https://github.com/remko/dsadmin) o interact with the emulator.
+A major next step toward feature parity is implementing HTTP endpoints, which would make it easier for web clients such as [dsadmin](https://github.com/remko/dsadmin) to interact with the emulator.
 That’s on my roadmap, along with improving test coverage and adding more features as needed.

+If you want to check out the project, it’s available on GitHub: [Datastore Emulator in Rust](https://github.com/guibeira/datastore-emulator)